akeminvoke/limkokwing-test/README.md

 ## Documentation
 ### Question 1 Technical explanation

-below are the explanation of how the sample code for the question 1 work
+  Below are the explanation of how the awnser for question 1  sample code work

 a) front-end
-   ->this module use ajax feature in order send a request to the back-end.
+   ->this module use ajax feature in order to send a request to the back-end.
    ````
     $("#question-1").submit(function(e){
         e.preventDefault();